 All Categories

-What is QR Code and Why it is Used?
+What is a QR Code and why it is used?

 What Is QR Code And Why It Is Used

-QR Code, full form ‘Quick Response code’, is a two-dimensional (2D) barcode image, encoded with certain specific data.
-It can store a URL, a text, an image, a pdf, etc.
+QR Code, also known as a quick Response code, is a two-dimensional (2D) barcode image, encoded with a URL, text, an image, a PDF, a UPC, or an EAN.

 QR code comes in many shapes and sizes but usually, it is a small white square block containing small squares and dots in black color.
 Colorful QR Codes are also available which can be easily generated online using a QR Code Generator/Scanner website/app.